MGPhillips/mgphillips/README.md

 I'm an enjoyer of science and technology, and what it lets us do.

 I've worked between neuroscience academia, AI research, and startups.
-I care about open source science, software and thinking.
+I care about open source science and software.
 I try to work on building the future.

 💻 **Currently working on:** Product Engineering @ [Electric Twin](https://www.electrictwin.com/).